jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

   - Running
   - JavaScript
 ---
-This week I have added Strava API integration to my site.
+Recently I added Strava API integration to my site.
 It was a little bit of pain to set up, to say the least, so I thought I would do a couple of articles writing up how I went about setting up my Strava app and generating the relevant oAuth tokens, and then how I consumed this API and integrated the data into this site.

 This first article will cover the following steps: